 This method might seem complicated when you read the instructions but is easy to put into practice.
 It only takes a few seconds to create the Collections you need and then it’s just a matter of selecting the ones you want to Develop.

-This is the easiest way I’ve found to do this.
-I found it on Scott Kelby’s blog (follow the link to read the article).
+I found this idea on Scott Kelby’s blog (follow the link to read the article).
 It’s much easier than using star ratings or color labels.

 For another perspective, read Lightroom Organization in 3 Simple Steps by photographer Viktor Elizarov.

-The point is that you don’t need to be incredibly clever when it comes to Collections.
+The point is that you don’t need to reinvent the wheel when it comes to Collections.
 Read up on what other photographers do and use their techniques.

 Better still, adapt them to suit your requirements.
 In the above example, if you only have a few photos to sort through, you won’t need three folders.
 Two will do.